Potholes & Dead Ends: Relationship Roadblocks to Look Out For

 Your Own Private Idaho: While at the start of any new relationship, it's normal to think about the other person a lot, to spend or want to spend a whole lot of time together, to put things that were once of the utmost importance to you on the backburner a bit, or to see your friends or family less often than you did before you entered into that relationship.
 But as time goes on, some of that fixation should shake itself out a bit.

 If after a while, you or your partner keep drifting further and further away from your friends, your separate interests, your family, your responsibilities or goals, it's time to reel yourself back in on your lifeline.
 We really can't healthfully make one person our whole life.
 Serious conflicts can also spur on feelings that it's you and yours against the world.
 It may be that your parents have asked you to see less of one another, or even forbidden you to see each other.
-Maybe your friends just aren't accepting your boyfriend or girlfriend, or some aspects of your relationship, like being sexually active.
+Maybe your friends just aren't accepting your partner, or some aspects of your relationship, like being sexually active.
 The answer to that isn't to separate yourselves from those people and situations even more, or to avoid them by running away together, literally or emotionally.
 It didn't work for Romeo and Juliet, and it isn't going to work for you.
 The way to handle those situations is to work WITH everyone involved, to keep communicating, to consider making compromises so your relationship can be a part of the rest of your life more or less harmoniously, not your whole life.

 Traffic Patterns: One partner may want to move things along a lot faster or slower than the other, like sex, commitment, being publicly out as a couple or as queer.
 Sometimes the general pace of a relationship flows pretty easily on it's own, but sometimes you wind up with stalls, speeders or bottlenecking, and you may need to direct your relationship traffic with a little more effort and intention.
 Either partner has the right and the ability to turn on a green, yellow or red light at any time.
 If you find you're feeling rushed or stilted -- or that the pace of your relationship just isn't in your control -- stop where you are and evaluate things.
 Talk to your partner about how you're feeling, and what pace is more comfortable for you and why.